 Features

 Every capability below runs on the same proxy request — same policy, same audit row.
-Nothing here is a separate scanner stitched in over an API.
+Nothing here is a separate scanner stitched in over an API after the fact.

 What you'll use most